Bean6754/secure-time/README.md

 __Checking and debugging:__

-You can check the status of 'secure-time' by either: Looking at `/var/log/messages`, running 'secure-time' manually in a shell, or if everything else fails then by running it manually in a shell and uncommenting the debug echo lines in the code.
+You can check the status of 'secure-time' by either: Looking at `/var/log/messages`, running 'secure-time' manually in a shell, or if everything else fails then by uncommenting the debug echo lines in the code then running it manually in a shell.

 __Uninstallation:__